hzeller/timg/README.md

 ```
 usage: timg [options] <image/video> [<image/video>...]
 Options:
         -g<w>x<h>      : Output geometry in character cells.
-Default from terminal 160x50.
+Terminal is 160x50
-        -p<pixelation> : Pixelation: 'h'=half blocks    'q'=quarter blocks
+        -p<pixelation> : Pixelation: 'h' = half blocks    'q' = quarter blocks
-                                     'k'=kitty graphics 'i' = iTerm2 graphics
+                                     'k' = kitty graphics 'i' = iTerm2 graphics
-                         Default: Auto-detect Kitty, iTerm2 or WezTerm otherwise 'quarter'
+                         Default: Auto-detect graphics, otherwise 'quarter'.
-        --compress     : Only for -pk or -pi: PNG-compress image data before sending to
+        --compress     : Only for -pk or -pi: Compress image data.
+More
-                         terminal.
-More CPU use for timg, but less bandwidth needed.
+                         CPU use for timg, but less bandwidth needed.
         -C, --center   : Center image horizontally.
-        -W, --fit-width: Scale to fit width of available space, even if it exceeds
+        -W, --fit-width: Scale to fit width of available space, even if it
-                         height. (default: scale to fit inside available rectangle)
+                         exceeds height.
         --grid=<cols>[x<rows>] : Arrange images in a grid (contact sheet).
-        -w<seconds>    : If multiple images given: Wait time between (default: 0.0).
+        -w<seconds>    : Wait time between images (default: 0.0).
-        -a             : Switch off anti aliasing (default: on)
+        -a             : Switch off anti aliasing (default: on).
-        -b<str>        : Background color to use behind transparent images.
+        -b<str>        : Background color to use behind alpha channel.
+Format
-                         format 'yellow', '#rrggbb' or 'auto' or 'none' (default 'auto').
+                         'yellow', '#rrggbb', 'auto' or 'none' (default 'auto').
-        -B<str>        : Checkerboard pattern color to use on transparent (default '').
+        -B<str>        : Checkerboard pattern color to use on alpha.
-        --pattern-size=<n> : Integer factor scale of the checkerboard pattern
+        --pattern-size=<n> : Integer factor scale of the checkerboard pattern.
         --auto-crop[=<pre-crop>] : Crop away all same-color pixels around image.
                          The optional pre-crop is the width of border to
                          remove beforehand to get rid of an uneven border.
-        --rotate=<exif|off> : Rotate according to included exif orientation or off.
+        --rotate=<exif|off> : Rotate according to included exif orientation.
+                              or 'off'.
 Default: exif.
         --clear        : Clear screen first.
-Optional argument 'every' will clean
+Optional argument 'every' will
-                         before every image (useful with -w)
+                         clear before every image (useful with -w)
         -U, --upscale[=i]: Allow Upscaling.
-If an image is smaller than the available
+If an image is smaller than the
-                         frame (e.g. an icon), enlarge it to fit.
-Optional
+                         available frame (e.g. an icon), enlarge it to fit.
-                         parameter 'i' only enlarges in sharp integer increments.
+                         Optional parameter 'i' only enlarges in integer steps.
         -V             : Directly use Video subsystem.
-Don't probe image decoding first.
+Don't probe image
-                         (useful, if you stream video from stdin).
+                         decoding first (useful, if you stream video from stdin)
         -I             : Only  use Image subsystem.
-Don't attempt video decoding.
+Don't attempt video decoding
         -F, --title    : Print filename as title above each image.
         -f<filelist>   : Read newline-separated list of image files to show.
                          (Can be provided multiple times.)